pspiagicw/qemantra/README.md

 ## Installation ?

-Currently you can only build from source.
+Currently you can only build from source.You will need `Golang` installed on your system.

-- Qemantra is built in golang , you must have golang installed.
-- Clone the repository.
-- `make build` to build the binary.
-- Move the binary to a folder in your $PATH variable.
-  Or use `make install` to install in default `$GOBIN`
+Install using `go install` by running `go install github.com/pspiagicw/qemantra@latest`.

 ## Contributing